 - Creating a post-pandemic budget.
 Based on what you learned is important to you, list all your necessary expenses and your most desired indulgences.
 Make sure your outflow is well within your income.
 Refer to the budget often and modify as needed.

 - Using credit cards advantageously.
-Get a rewards-rich credit card and only use it when you can and will repay the balance in full.
+Get a rewards-rich credit card and use it only when you can—and will—repay the balance in full.
 The simplest method is to pay off each charge immediately after making the transaction.
-You’ll never rack up expensive debt, and will come out ahead with the accumulated points, miles, or cash.
+You’ll never rack up expensive debt and you’ll come out ahead with the accumulated points, miles or cash.

 How to reduce costs while still spending

-There are plenty of ways to spend on what is now available without overpaying, says Woroch.
+There are plenty of ways to spend on what is now available without overpaying, Woroch said.
 For example:

 - Slash food waste.
 Plan your meals for the week, looking for recipes that have overlapping ingredients to ensure you use all the food you buy.
 If you used to toss rotten produce because you couldn’t eat it all before it went bad, go for frozen instead.

 - Double up on rewards.
-Use credit cards that reward you for spending, but consider also using free apps like Fetch Rewards that allow you to rack up even more points.
+Consider using a top credit card that rewards you for spending, but also consider using free apps like Fetch Rewards that allow you to rack up even more points.
 You can redeem them for free gift cards to stores like Walmart, Amazon or Target.

 - Be clothes conscious.
 If you have growing children, check out sites like Swoondle Society.
-You send kids’ outgrown clothes to the company, and you’ll get an account credit to trade up for larger sizes.
-“It’s a no-brainer way to save and be environmentally friendly, too,” says Woroch.
+You send kids’ outgrown clothes to the company and you get an account credit to trade up for larger sizes.
+“It’s a no-brainer way to save and be environmentally friendly, too,” Woroch said.

 - Make beautiful spending decisions.
 Always check a salon’s website (or sign up for its email newsletter) for specials.
 Sites such as Groupon also offer savings on neighborhood retailers, including daily deals for further discounted prices.

 - Dine on a dime.
 You can support your local restaurant and keep spending in check with careful ordering.
-“Split an appetizer and entree,” says Woroch.
+“Split an appetizer and entree,” Woroch said.
 “Oftentimes, restaurant meals are big portions so you can likely get away with sharing and still have room to add that glass of wine to really relax!”

 As the wide variety of retailers continue to open their doors to the public, consumers have an unprecedented opportunity: to make better spending and charging choices.

-“Unfortunately, it took something as drastic as a pandemic to give us a reality check,” says Routhier.
+“Unfortunately, it took something as drastic as a pandemic to give us a reality check,” Condor said.
 In fact, more conscious financial decisions may be the silver lining to the most tragic and trying time in recent history.